gabriel56355/MAL-Project/README.md

 *This project was started on* : July 31 2022

-*This project was finished on*: Still Ongoing
+*This project was finished on*: Dropped

 *What is the project about*:
 So, I wanted a programm that could recommend me animes/mangas so, I decided to code one.